All Episodes

 It's just great to be on.

-And yeah, we've been working hard out here and we're coming up with some new knives, some exclusive knives to you guys.
+And yeah, we've been working hard out here and we're coming up with some new knives, actually some exclusive knives to you guys.

-We're we have a new meat slicer.
+We have a new meat slicer.

-So utility knife slash meat slicer, it's called the Envision.
+So utility knife slash meat slicer.

-And it's something that we really wanted to focus on, you know, being all American.
+And it's something that we really wanted to focus on, you know, being all-American.

-So we were thinking about barbecues, we're thinking about grilling, steaks, fish, you know, vegetables, you know, just any of those kind of all American cookouts.
+We're thinking about grilling, steaks, fish, you know, vegetables, you know, just any of those kind of all-American cookouts.

 And so we had to custom make this knife that had a lot of feedback.

-So that knife is not yet available, but are you saying that's in the pipeline?
+But are you saying that's in the pipeline?

-Yeah, so that knife is not yet available.
+So that knife is not yet available.

 We're hoping to have it out.